gulrak/filesystem/README.md

 ## Usage

-As it is a header-only library, it should be enough to copy the header into your project folder oder point your include path to this directory and simply include the `filesystem.hpp` header.
+As it is at first a header-only library, it should be enough to copy the header into your project folder oder point your include path to this directory and simply include the `filesystem.hpp` header.